Is this you? Volunteer now!

 Sometimes we have openings for on site interns.

-Your lodging will be provided on site, but you will need to have your own funds for food and transportation around town.
-If you are a veterinarian intern
+Your lodging will be provided on site, and a small allowance for food, but you will need to have your own funds for transportation around town.
+Check out the page about internships.

 If you want to work with animals we suggest that you find a career that pays well and affords you the flexibility you need so that you can afford to donate your time to what you love.

 If you really want to help the animals the smart thing to do is to get involved in politics.
 You don’t have to be a Senator to get better laws passed.
 All you have to do is talk to one.
 Big Cat Rescue makes it easy for you to contact your representatives in congress and in the media to educate them about the plight of the animals.
 You can make a difference by speaking out for the voiceless.
 Speak out NOW!

 When is neutering a cat a multi-cultural event that illustrates the dawning of the golden age of enlightenment?
 When the patient is a lion, saved from a terrible fate in a road side zoo, by Big Cat Rescue and the doctors and assistants span several continents.
 What makes this a notable landmark in the change of perception is the fact that the dawn of the golden age, according to Mayan calendars, began in June of this year and will continue through the year 2012.
 During this time, it is predicted that mankind will become more enlightened.
 We will begin to reflect on the practices that we have always accepted, without much conscious thought, and start to challenge their sustainability and their role in our lives.